Rectifiability, finite Hausdorff measure, and compactness for non-minimizing Bernoulli free boundaries: Introduction

 where \begin{itemize} \item the reduced boundary $\partial^*\{u>0\}$ is open relative to the topological free boundary and locally given by the graph of a smooth function. \item $\Sigma_{**}$ consists of points $x \in \p \{u > 0\}$ for which $u(y) = \theta |(y - x)_n| + o(|y - x|)$ locally after rotation, for some $\theta(x) > 0$; this set is countably $\cH^{n-1}$-rectifiable. \item $\Sigma_z$ is the set of {\em degenerate} free boundary points $x$, at which $u(x+r\cdot)/r\to 0$ as $r\to 0$, and $\lambda$ is a positive Borel measure with

 for $\cH^{n-1}$-a.e. $x \in \W$. \end{itemize} \end{theorem} Note that the part $2 \theta \cH^{n-1}\mres \Sigma_{**}$ of the measure is not zero in general even for limits of classical solutions, and $\theta$ can be in $(0,1)$ (see Section \ref{sec:examples} as well as \cite[Introduction]{W03}).
 However, the result does not settle the question of whether $\l$ may be nonzero, or at least whether it may be supported on a large set.
-These questions are deeply related to the {\em harmonic measure} of the free boundary, since for fixed $X\in \{u>0\}$, the harmonic measure $\omega^X$ and $\Delta u$ are locally mutually absolutely continuous in the connected component containing $X$.
+These questions are deeply related to the {\em harmonic measure} of the free boundary, since for fixed $X\in \{u>0\}$, the harmonic measure $\omega^X$ of the set $\{u>0\}$ and $\Delta u$ are under mild assumptions on the set $\{u>0\}$ locally mutually absolutely continuous in the connected component containing $X$.
 So David Jerison and one of the authors were in 2000 able to apply the result \cite{wolff} on plane harmonic measures to obtain that the topological free boundary is a set of $\sigma$-finite length and that in that case

 However, in dimension $n\geq 3$, the question whether the singular set (or even the whole topological free boundary) can be a large set and whether the measure $\lambda\ne 0$ has been completely open since.
 Moreover, examples of extremely irregular harmonic measures in $\R^3$ (\cite{wolff2}) even suggested the contrary.